scambier/obsidian-omnisearch/README.md

 ## Features

+> Omnisearch's first goal is to _locate_ files instantly.
+You can see it as a _Quick Switcher_ on steroids.

-- Find your notes faster than ever
+- Find your **📝notes, 📄PDFs, and 🖼images** faster than ever
-    - Workflow similar to the "Quick Switcher" core plugin
+    - _Images OCR and PDF indexing are only available on desktop_
 - Automatic document scoring using the [BM25 algorithm](https://github.com/lucaong/minisearch/issues/129#issuecomment-1046257399)
   - The relevance of a document against a query depends on the number of times the query terms appear in the document, its filename, and its headings
-- Can search other plaintext files and PDFs
-    - Opt-in in settings
-    - PDF indexing is disabled on iOS
 - Keyboard first: you never have to use your mouse
+- Workflow similar to the "Quick Switcher" core plugin
 - Resistance to typos
 - Switch between Vault and In-file search to quickly skim multiple results in a single note
 - Supports `"expressions in quotes"` and `-exclusions`
 - Directly Insert a `[[link]]` from the search results
-- Respects Obsidian's "Excluded Files" list - results are downranked, not hidden
-- Supports Vim navigation keys (ctrl + j, k, n, p)
+- Supports Vim navigation keys

 **Note:** support of Chinese, Japanese, Korean, etc. depends on [this additional plugin](https://github.com/aidenlx/cm-chs-patch).
 Please read its documentation for more information.

 ## Installation

 - Omnisearch is available on [the official Community Plugins repository](https://obsidian.md/plugins?search=Omnisearch).
-- Beta releases can be installed through [BRAT](https://github.com/TfTHacker/obsidian42-brat). **Be advised that those versions can be buggy.**
+- Beta releases can be installed through [BRAT](https://github.com/TfTHacker/obsidian42-brat). **Be advised that those versions can be buggy and break things.**

 You can check the [CHANGELOG](./CHANGELOG.md) for more information on the different versions.